The humanitarian situation in Nagorno-Karabakh

 4.2 consider initiating the complementary joint procedure

-in response to a serious violation by Azerbaijan of its Statutory
+in response to a serious violation by Azerbaijan of its statutory

 and accession commitments.